edgedb/edgedb/docs/clients/http/index.rst

       called ``edgedb`` is created; all queries are executed against this database unless otherwise specified.

+    To determine the URL of an EdgeDB Cloud instance, find the host by running ``edgedb instance credentials -I <org-name>/<instance-name>``.
+Use the ``host`` and ``port`` from that table in the URL format above this note.
+    Change the protocol to ``https`` since EdgeDB Cloud instances are secured with TLS.

-    To determine the URL of a remote instance you have linked with the CLI, you can get both the hostname and port of the instance from the "Port" column of the ``edgedb instance list`` table (formatted as ``<hostname>:<port>``).
+    To determine the URL of a self-hosted remote instance you have linked with the CLI, you can get both the hostname and port of the instance from the "Port" column of the ``edgedb instance list`` table (formatted as ``<hostname>:<port>``).
 The same guidance on local database names applies here.

 .. _ref_http_auth: